 Set in Liverpool, Willy Russell's Blood Brothers tells the story of twins who are separated at birth as their mother is unable to afford to keep both.
 As a result, Eddie is raised in a privileged family while his twin brother Mickey is raised in poverty by their birth mother, along with the rest of their siblings.
-Despite their different backgrounds, both boys meet at age seven and become best friends, in fact they become 'blood brothers' both unaware of the identity of the other.
-They share happy times as they grow up, first into teenagers and then into adulthood, until their different backgrounds finally become an issue and a misunderstanding lead to tragedy.
+Despite their different backgrounds, both boys meet at age 7 and become best friends, in fact they become 'blood brothers' both unaware of the identity of the other.

+They share happy times as they grow up, first into teenagers and then into adulthood, until their different backgrounds finally become an issue and a misunderstanding lead to a tragic end.
+Blood Brothers is also a very successful musical.
+The text contains elements of this.

 Themes: Social class, growing up, family, friendship, superstition.
+The themes and issues explored in Blood Brothers will appeal to all students.
 "Do we blame superstition for what came to pass?
-Or could it have been what we, Shakespearean Drama There are five Shakespearean dramas on the prescribed list of texts for Junior Cycle English.

-Students intending to take the

-Final Assessment at Higher

-Level must study a

-Shakespearean drama during

-second and/or third year

-A MIDSUMMER NIGHT'S DREAM - WILLIAM SHAKESPEARE

-Publisher: Penguin Books, 1967.
+Or could it have been what we, the English, have come to know as class?"

+SHAKESPEAREAN DRAMA There are five Shakespearean dramas on the prescribed list of texts for Junior Cycle English.
+Students intending to take the Final Assessment at Higher Level must study a Shakespearean drama during second and/or third year A MIDSUMMER NIGHT'S DREAM - WILLIAM SHAKESPEARE Publisher: Penguin Books, 1967.
 Pages 82.

 A Midsummer Night's Dream is a Shakespearean comedy that cleverly interconnects four different subplots to form a united piece of light-hearted slapstick comedy.
 Thesus, the Duke of Athens and Hippolyta, Queen of the Amazons are to be married.
 Great celebrations are planned.
 Egeus brings his rebellious daughter Hermia in front of the Duke.
 Egeus wants her to marry Demetrius but Hermia is refusing, because she's in love with Lysander.
 The Duke orders Hermia to obey her father or she must face the death penalty or banishment to a nunnery.
 Hermia and Lysander decide to elope that evening.
 As they contemplate the plan, Helena enters.
 She is in love with Demetrius.
 They tell Helena of their elopement plans, but Helena decides to tell Demetrius in an attempt to win his love.
-All four end up in the forest but the intercession of Oberon, the king of the fairies, and the mischievous Puck, adds to the confusion when they attempt to get Demetrius to fall in love with Helena, but mistakenly gets Lysander to fall in love with her.
+All four end up in the forest but the intercession of Oberon, the king of the fairies, and the mischievous Puck (Robin Goodfellow) adds to the confusion when they attempt to get Demetrius to fall in love with Helena, but mistakenly gets Lysander to fall in love with her.
 Both men love Helena and neither love Hermia.
-Comedy abounds.
+More comedy moments follow, until eventually Oberon gets Puck to fix things and there is a happy ending.
 Themes: Love, magic, dreams.